 The following text should be added to the list in section 3, GENERAL SYNTAX RULES AND GUIDELINES.

-15. The underscore (‘_’) character may be used interchangeably with a space in this document to refer to keywords, subparameters, column headers, etc. For example, “bus_label” and “bus label” are synonymous.
+15. Within this document, but aside from the actual syntax of IBIS files, the underscore (‘_’) character may be used interchangeably with a space to refer to subparameters, column headers, etc. For example, “bus_label” and “bus label” are synonymous.

 The following sub-sections should be appended after 3.1, Keyword Hierarchy: